 Located in the Rio Grande Valley, South Texas College is a public institution known for its diverse student body.
-The school operates one of the nation’s largest dual-enrollment/early college high school programs and offers bachelor’s and associate degrees in a variety of disciplines.
-The school also oversees an array of distance education opportunities.
+The school operates one of the nation’s largest dual–enrollment/early college high school programs and offers bachelor’s and associate degrees in a variety of disciplines.
+The school also oversees many distance education opportunities.

 Candidates pursuing South Texas College’s information technology degree online complete 120–121 credits of general education and professional coursework.
 The career–focused bachelor of applied technology (BAT) curriculum develops key workplace communication skills in addition to crucial technical and theoretical competencies.